 The cricketer Geoff Boycott failed in a negligence claim against his solicitors for not advising that a beneficial joint tenancy could be severed.
-This was namely on the grounds that it was statute barred and it is suggested that this should be made clear to the client.
+His partner duly severed the beneficial joint tenancy.
+B would have won the case but his claim was statute barred.
+Make clear to beneficial joint tenants that the joint tenancy may be severed by any beneficiary.